Language Creation Questionnaire

 Writing system

-This setting determines the script used for displaying example texts and lexical forms.
-The choice does not constrain the underlying phonology, and some scripts may require adaptations or approximations if the language’s sound system exceeds their traditional coverage.
+This setting determines the script used for displaying generated forms.
+It does not constrain the underlying phonology, but some scripts may need approximations if the sound system contains features they do not traditionally represent.

 Latin– e.g., Maori, Hawaiian, Japanese, Spanish, French, TokiPona, Greenlandic, English